mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 ### NOTES
 Total Time: **60 minutes**

 I spent time with both TAC routines before heading out for the walk/run.
 My QL is sore this morning but in good enough shape to put on socks and good enough shape for me to get out the door.
 I walked to _Pearkes Arena_ before pressing start on the run.
-I spent 90% of my time on the dirt trails of _Culthbert Homes and Colquitz River Parks_.
+I spent 90% of my time on the dirt trails of _Cuthbert Homes, Colquitz River and Swan Creek Parks_.
 My back felt good; zero issues with the activity of running.
 I did feel soreness in my left piriformis but for the most part, this was easily breathing, marathon pace for the prescribed 50 minutes.
 <!---->
 ### RUN THROUGH THE PARK(s)
 ![Run Map](/assets/jpg/runmap-20210314.jpeg)